 - – On the day itself, there are many traditional prayers.
 One of the most important prayers describes the atonement ritual performed by high priests during ancient times.

 - – Yom Kippur ends with a single blast that is blown on the shofar—a trumpet made from a ram’s horn.

 Note that the Jewish calendar is different than today’s civil calendar (the Gregorian calendar).
 It is a “Luni-Solar” calendar, established by the cycles of the Moon and the Sun, so the lengths of days vary by the season, controlled by the times of sunset, nightfall, dawn, and sunrise.
 Yom Kippur is held on the 10th day of Tishrei, ten days after the start of Rosh Hashanah (the Jewish New Year).
-This year Yom Kippur is sundown on October 8th until sundown on October 9th.
+This year Yom Kippur is sunset on September 15th until sundown on September 16th.